Last Updated on 28/07/2023

 Anything that’s left over in your keep pile goes back into your closet or onto your shoe rack.
 Take the opportunity to wipe down the shelf or cabinet you store them in, and then arrange them neatly.
 Not only does your shoe section look roomier and cleaner now, but it only holds footwear that’s comfortable and you like wearing.
 Win-win.

-Declutter Pantry Staples & Spices
+Pantry Staples & Spices to Declutter Today

 Another great place to do a quick decluttering burst is right in your kitchen.
 Take a look through your pantry staples and spice rack.
 Get rid of anything that is expired, has leaked, or doesn’t taste good.